ndslusarz/Slusarz_BSc_thesis/README.md

 These include extraction of Frobenius norm, eigenvalues, number of complex eigenvalues and norms of eigenvalues for various layers of the NNs from nn_class.

-An overreaching function is provided that integrates most of the avilable functionalites, giving a comparison of Frobenius norm as well as eigenvalues for all layers at the end of training.
+An overreaching function is provided that integrates most of the available functionalities, giving a comparison of Frobenius norm as well as eigenvalues for all layers at the end of training.
 This provides a good starting point that can be modified to facilitate other experiments.

 For example below are the values of Frobenius norm for various layers of the NN (for both tanh and ReLU) at the end of training depending on the complexity of the dataset.